ctrl-sys-ui/pvxs-sys/BUILD_NOW.md

 ## Environment Variables Used

-The build script and Rust Build.rs will look for PVXS in this order:
+The build script and Rust build.rs will look for PVXS in this order:
 1. `EPICS_PVXS` (recommended)
 2. `PVXS_DIR` (also supported)
 3. `PVXS_BASE` (also supported)